EMAIL: email@example.com PHONE: 294-8143

 will follow the general Mathematics

-The final exam will departmental, and comprehensive over the whole
+The final exam will be departmental, and comprehensive over

 course.
-The scheduled time for the final exam is Wednesday December 14,
+The scheduled time for the final exam will be announced when

 CLASS ATTENDANCE: Although attendance will not be taken, regular attendance is normally a prerequisite for success.
 Office hours are for those of you who need additional help beyond that given in the class; they are not substitutes for class.